 As a company with international operations, we are subject to income taxes, as well as non-income based taxes, in both the U.S. and various foreign jurisdictions.
 Significant judgment is required in determining our worldwide tax liabilities.
 Although we believe our estimates are reasonable at the time made, the final taxes we owe may differ from the amounts recorded in our financial statements (and such differences may be material).
-If the IRS, or other taxing authority, disagrees with the positions we take, we could have additional tax liability, and this could have a material impact on our results of operations and financial position.
+If the IRS, or other taxing authority, disagrees with the positions we take (and such tax authorities have disagreed with certain positions we have taken for prior years, and may do so again the future), we could have additional tax liability, and this could have a material impact on our results of operations and financial position.
 Our effective tax rate could be adversely affected by changes in the mix of earnings in countries with different statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in tax laws and regulations, changes in interpretations of tax laws, including pending tax law changes, changes in our manufacturing activities and changes in our future levels of research and development spending.